aabbas02/Food-101-Classifcation-using-Distilbert-and-LSTM/README.md

 # Food_101
- Food 101 Classification using Distilbert, compared with classification using LSTMs.
+ Food 101 Classification using Distilbert, compared with classification using LSTM.